Week 1 takeaways for every team: Rough starts for Saints, Cowboys

 The NFL returned this weekend with an exciting slate of games.
-Cleveland almost ended its winless streak, a handful of contenders struggled and a number of teams got their first looks at new players at prime positions.
+Cleveland almost ended its winless streak, a handful of contenders struggled, the Sunday night game saw an epic comeback and a number of teams got their first looks at new players at prime positions.

-Here are all of the biggest takeaways from Week 1 (through afternoon games).
+Here are all of the biggest takeaways from Week 1 (through Sunday's games).

 NFC East | NFC North | NFC South | NFC West